memuiz/tfm_pH_prediccion_analisis_tendencia/README.md

 ├── 📝 README.md                                # Project documentation
 ├── 📄 requirements.txt                         # Dependencies list
 ├── 🗂️ Preprocesado                         # Notebooks for data preprocessing and merging ├── 🗂️ Clustering masas de agua                   # Notebook for water mass clustering (classification of water masses with GMM and geometric method)
-      └── 🗂️htmls interactivos                  #  HTML visualizations of the results ├── 🗂️ Prediccion pH                           # Notebook for pH prediction using ML, validation and interpretability ├──  🗂️ Analisis tendencia                          # Notebook for time series decomposition and trend analysis
+├── 🗂️ Prediccion pH                           # Notebook for pH prediction using ML, validation and interpretability ├──  🗂️ Analisis tendencia                          # Notebook for time series decomposition and trend analysis ├──  Interactive_html                          #  HTML visualizations of the results of the water mass clustering
 ```

 ## Preprocessing